dharmac809-ui/ZugangTest/McTreya.md

 ## The power game: leverage

 **Leverage** is the most fundamental strategy.
 It means "employ everything whatsoever to achieve your goals" (Hint; upaya).
 Biology is... leverage!
 Survival of the best leveragerz...
 Humans have the most leverage, because of imagination.
 But everybody knows this, and is scared fantasyless of this out-of-control superpower (hint: conspiracy theories).
 The only counter is disempowerment!
-Civillization is a wild-hodge podge of superpowers and disempowerment... (leading to endless conflict, instead of the hard work of risk and reliability/safety management!)
+Civillization is a wild-hodge podge of superpowers and disempowerment... (leading to endless conflict, instead of the hard work of risk and reliability/safety management!).

+one ring to rule them all :: Leveraging leveraging means transforming transforms (subitizing generates integer arithmetic and the game is afoot!)

 #### /////////////////////////////////////////////